Perkins Bacon: History

 England was offering a prize of £20,000 for a note which was impossible to forge.
-Heath contacted Perkins and convinced him to come to England and Perkins arrived in Liverpool in 1819.
-They produced samples to Sir Joseph Banks, President of the Royal Commission on Forgery, and it appeared that they would win.
+Heath contacted Perkins and convinced him to come to England; Perkins arrived in Liverpool in 1819.
+They presented samples to Sir Joseph Banks, President of the Royal Commission on Forgery, and it appeared that they would win.
 They did not.
 Perkins started showing signs of financial distress and was in minor debt to the Heaths.
 They did manage to secure smaller contracts for smaller £1 notes, and later won more government contracts, but in the meantime they started publishing.

 George Heath, Charles Heath, Jacob Perkins and Gideon Fairman had multiple partnerships and individual projects going on at the same time.
 George Heath was a financial backer only.
 Charles Heath was an engraver, a book publisher.
 Jacob Perkins was an inventor who made steel book plates practical (but not cheaper).
 Fairman had produced a book with Perkins in the USA.

 Financial difficulties of one or the other partners had at least one of them in debt to the company at any moment in time, and the accounting records from these guys are confusing, but very businesslike.
 Their percentage of profits of any venture changed often.

-By 1822 it was known as "Perkins & Heath", then in 1829, after a complicated transaction in which Heath gave up his shares and Joshua Butters Bacon (Perkin's son in law) bought in, as "Perkins & Bacon".
+By 1822, it was known as "Perkins & Heath", then in 1829, after a complicated transaction in which Heath gave up his shares and Joshua Butters Bacon (Perkin's son in law) bought in, as "Perkins & Bacon".
 Henry Petch joined in 1835, and thus the firm printing the first stamps was actually known as "Perkins, Bacon & Petch".
-The Penny Black printing plates are currently on display at the British Library.
+The Penny Black printing plates are currently [when?] on display at the British Library.
 When Petch died in 1852, the firm became just "Perkins, Bacon".

-In 1861 they (temporarily) lost the contract to print stamps as a punishment for giving copies of new issues away to friends of the management without permission from the governments involved.
+In 1861, they (temporarily) lost the contract to print stamps as a punishment for giving copies of new issues away to friends of the management without permission from the governments involved.
 Although Heath had won another court battle which gave engravers the right to retain 8 impressions of any engraving, this right did not extend to currency or stamps.